Trademarks: an introduction

 If anybody tries to represent their goods or services as yours by adopting the same or a similar trade mark (passing off) you can take legal action against them.
 You have to prove that:

-- The other person's goods or services have been mistaken for your own, damaging your business.
+• the other business' goods or services have been mistaken for your own, damaging your business

 If your trade mark is registered